epam/edp-codebase-operator/docs/api.md

-JiraServerStatus defines the observed state of JiraServer
+JiraServerStatus defines the observed state of JiraServer.

 <table>
     <thead>